 - Affects women more than men

-- Is often linked with other diseases where the body attacks itself (autoimmune disorders).
+- Is often linked to other diseases where the body attacks itself (autoimmune disorders).
 These may include thyroiditis, Grave's disease, type 1 diabetes, and ulcerative colitis.

 - Is less common

-- Most often affects girls between the ages of 2 and 14 years old
+- Most often affects girls between ages 2 and 14

-The liver is a large organ that lies up under your ribs on the right side of your belly or abdomen.
+The liver is a large organ that sits up under your ribs on the right side of your belly (abdomen).
 It helps filter waste from your body, makes bile to help digest food, and stores sugar that your body uses for energy.

 What causes autoimmune hepatitis?

 It is linked to a disorder called hypergammaglobulinemia.
 This disorder occurs when you have too many protein antibodies in your blood.
 It may be caused by a long-term (chronic) infection or certain blood diseases.

 Type 1 autoimmune hepatitis is linked to other disorders where the body attacks itself (autoimmune disorders).
 These may include:

 Each person’s symptoms may vary.
 Some of the most common symptoms may include:

 - Extreme tiredness (fatigue)